 (This is a continuation from the previous story.)

 My story joins multitudes of other stories from victims of racism and xenophobia all over the world.
 But I’m one of the lucky ones.
-Many victims do not have anyone to defend them.
-Many are in much more vulnerable situations.
-And many do not have the strength to simply shrug it off as someone else’s stupidity or malice, which in no way are reflections of themselves—their true selves.
+Many victims do not have anyone to defend them, they are in much more vulnerable situations, and are not able to simply shrug it off as someone else’s stupidity or malice, which in no way are reflections of themselves—their true selves.

 Our stories continue, they do not come to a satisfying resolution—even when, at times, they seem tantalizingly close.
 Even when it seems, now more than ever, abundantly clear that we possess all the facts.
 Even when it seems, now more than ever, that we have all the reasoning and capability to respect each and every person as a fellow human being.
 Even when it seems, now more than ever, that we’ve had enough of these stories.
 We’ve had enough.

 No, not with the surge in right-wing, anti-immigrant political parties throughout the world.
 Hate and injustice continue, spiraling, producing fractals, each spiraling and segmenting exponentially.
 Ongoing problems.

 We debate endlessly whether certain immigrants can ever fully integrate, while the Trump administration has yet to reunite more than five hundred children with their families which they have callously separated for crossing the US border (source).

 We debate if the burka or hijab symbolize the oppression of women, while powerful right-wing politicians and their supporters strive to ban Muslims from entering their countries.
 Ongoing problems.

 We examine all the fine lines and gray areas of cultural appropriation, while people of color continue to be disrespected, berated, or physically attacked simply going about their daily lives.
 Ongoing problems.